|Springfield Hellcat RDP||Check Price||

 The size of the micro-9s is its biggest advantage.
 Whether in a waistband holster as your “everyday carry,” taking it along on a jog, or tucked behind your bino pouch, these pistols allow you to have a measure of protection with minimal interference.
 Most folks don’t have to worry about grizzly bears, and even in country thick with black bears, a 9mm loaded with solids like the Buffalo Bore hard cast, Federal Premium Solid Core, or Black Hills Honey Badger loads will penetrate adequately and provide a reasonable option for most defensive needs.

 As mentioned, the great thing about this niche of handgun is the great diversity of options available.
 Here are a few of the best micro 9mm handguns.

-If you’re a 1911 fan, Kimber’s micro 9 series is an attractive option.
+If you’re a 1911 fan, Kimber’s Micro 9 series is an attractive option.
 New to the series, the Triari features stacked cube texturing on the grip and slide, fiber-optic sights, and a 7-round single-stack magazine that extends below the magwell for additional grip real estate.
 It features classic 1911-type controls, and surprisingly comfortable ergonomics for such a small handgun.
 Those ergonomics and grip texturing help make the recoil controllable, smooth, and not snappy, even with heavy 147-grain defensive loads.
 At 6 inches long, and just over an inch thick, it’s an easy pistol to keep tucked away, and pleasant to shoot, even for those with larger hands.
-Suggested price, $842; check availability here.

 Springfield Armory’s relatively new Hellcat got an upgrade this year, and is now offered in a factory package with Springfield’s proprietary Hex micro red dot sights that co-witness with the pistol’s regular sights.
 It also has a removable, self-indexing compensator on the muzzle.
 Though small, the red-dot is intuitive, and quick-acquiring, and the compensator helps keep the muzzle flip from the short barrel down.
 The grip texture on the Hellcat, which feels a bit like sandpaper, is also a welcome feature for a polymer gun.
 It’s actually a bi-level texture, so as to not snag on clothing, that grips your skin when pressure is applied—and a firm grip is an absolute necessity on small pistols like this.
-The pistol comes with 2 magazines, one that holds 11-rounds, and another that holds an impressive 13-rounds.
-Suggested price, $899; check availability here.
+The pistol comes with two magazines: one that holds 11-rounds, and another that holds an impressive 13-rounds.

 Outdoor Life is dedicated to covering safe and responsible gun ownership for hunting, recreation, and personal protection.
 We participate in affiliate advertising programs only with trusted online retailers in the firearms space.
 If you purchase a firearm using the links in this story, we may earn commission